zenml-io/zenml/docs/book/component-gallery/data-validators/deepchecks.md

-The Deepchecks Data Validator flavor is included in the Deepchecks ZenML integration, you need to install it on your local machine to be able to register an Deepchecks Data Validator and add it to your stack:
+The Deepchecks Data Validator flavor is included in the Deepchecks ZenML integration, you need to install it on your local machine to be able to register a Deepchecks Data Validator and add it to your stack:

 ```shell
 zenml integration install deepchecks -y